alkhe/fstack/README.md

 ### fstack.write(path, callback)
-`fstack#write` behaves the same way as `fs.write`, but first performs a check to see whether the supplied file exists.
+`fstack#write` behaves the same way as `fs#write`, but first performs a check to see whether the supplied file exists.

 ### fstack.writeStream(path, callback)